FlameknightGD/Java-Config-Parser/README.md

   public static void main(String[] args) {
     cp = new ConfigParser("config/settings.cfg", '#'); //Initialize Config Parser

-    cp.put("exampleKey","exampleValue"); //Puts a key and its value into the ConfigParser object
+    cp.put("exampleKey","exampleValue"); //Puts a key and a corresponding value into the ConfigParser object

     cp.write(); //Saves Keys And Values Into Config File cp.read(); //Gets Keys And Values From Config File }
 ```

-In the config file it is going to look like this:
+This is how it would look like in the config file:

 ```
 exampleKey#exampleValue